 Much of the variation in intensity from one frame to the next is due to object motion.
-In motioncompensated coding, the current frame is predicted from the previously encoded frame by estimating the motion between the two frames and compensating for the motion.
+In motion-compensated coding, the current frame is predicted from the previously encoded frame by estimating the motion between the two frames and compensating for the motion.
 The difference between the current frame and the prediction of the current frame is called the motion- compensated residual and this residual is encoded.
 For a typical video sequence, the energy in the residual is much less than that in the original video due to the removal of the temporal redundancy.
 Encoding the residual rather than the video itself ensures that the temporally redundant information is not encoded repeatedly.
 In motion estimation, the same imagery is assumed to appear in consecutive video frames, although possibly at different locations.
 The motion may be global or local within the frame.
-To optimize the performance, an estimate of the motion is simple translational motion.
+To optimize the performance, an estimate of the motion is computed for each local region within a frame.
+The most common model for the local motion is simple translational motion.
 This model is highly restrictive, and cannot represent the large number of possible motions, such as rotations, scale changes, and other complex motions.
 Nevertheless, by assuming these motions only locally and by identifying and processing those regions separately where the model fails, excellent performance can be achieved.